Prophecy™ Statistical forecasting engine

 Prophecy comes with pre-built templates to use the following R forecast algorithms in both Automatic and Expert modes.

-All the templates provide the option to automatically clean up history without manual intervention - i.e. to replace outliers and zeros in the history with interpolated estimates.
-This function can be removed if required, though for automatic forecasting this is not generally recommended.
+All the templates, where appropriate, provide the option to automatically clean up history without manual intervention - i.e. to replace outliers and zeros in the history with interpolated estimates.
+This behaviour can be removed if required, though for automatic forecasting it is not generally recommended.

 Returns best ARIMA model according to either AIC, AICc or BIC value.
 The function conducts a search over possible models within the default order constraints.